apolefko/apolefko/README.md

-- 👋 Hi, I’m @apolefko
+- 👋 Hello!
-- 👀 I’m interested in AI, frontend, backend, and games
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Swift
+- 🌱 Currently studying at UT Austin
-- 💞️ I’m looking to collaborate on games (game boy games)
+- 💞️ I’m looking to collaborate on human-centric AI research and development
+- 🌉 Inspired by building bridges and connections...Death Stranding

 <!---
 apolefko/apolefko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.